Do I need to complete a registration for each of my students who will attend?

 How many classes or camps should my student take?

 This really varies based on each student and your goals for him or her as a parent or guardian.
 Each beginner class is designed to give students an introduction to basic computer science concepts and hands-on coding with Scratch.
-Intermediate classes extend his or her knowledge and provide hands-on time with more challenging projects to increase proficiency in coding.
-Please contact us toward the end of your student's first class to discuss his or her progress and what our recommendation for future classes would be.
-About 25% of our students have taken two or more classes because they really enjoy coding and want to keep learning!
+Advanced classes and camps extend his or her knowledge and provide hands-on time with more challenging projects to increase proficiency in coding.
+Please contact us toward the end of your student's first class or camp to discuss his or her progress and our recommendation.
+About 35% of our students take two or more classes or camps because they really enjoy coding and want to keep learning!

 What if my student has some Scratch experience?

 Please contact us if your student has Scratch experience.
-It may be possible for he or she to take an intermediate class.
-Our observation has been that many students with Scratch experience understand how to use Scratch as an application, but don't understand the vocabulary and computer science concepts.
+It may be possible for he or she to take one of our advanced Scratch activities.
+Our observation has been that many students with Scratch experience understand how to use Scratch as an application, but don't understand the vocabulary and computer science concepts behind what they are doing in Scratch.

 Can my student use his or her existing Scratch account?